 Washington is a somewhat small borough located in the state of New Jersey.
-With a population of 6,498 people and two constituent neighborhoods, Washington is the 279th largest community in New Jersey.
-Much of the housing stock in Washington was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 7,299 people and two constituent neighborhoods, Washington is the 255th largest community in New Jersey.
+Washington has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Washington is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Washington who work in sales jobs (14.99%), office and administrative support (14.46%), and teaching (5.86%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Washington is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Washington who work in office and administrative support (13.38%), sales jobs (11.05%), and management occupations (8.53%).

 Also of interest is that Washington has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Washington is somewhat higher than in the average US city of 21.84%: 26.82% of adults 25 and older in the borough have at least a bachelor's degree.
+The population of Washington overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Washington, 22.22% have at least a bachelor's degree.

-Washington is a very ethnically-diverse borough.
+Washington is a somewhat ethnically-diverse borough.
 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Washington residents report their race to be White, followed by Black or African-American.
+The greatest number of Washington residents report their race to be White, followed by Asian.
 Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.81% of the borough’s residents.
-Important ancestries of people in Washington include German, Irish, Polish, and English.
+People of Hispanic or Latino origin account for 10.55% of the borough’s residents.
+Important ancestries of people in Washington include German, Italian, Irish, English, and Polish.

 The most common language spoken in Washington is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.